Martinez, California

 Martinez vs Pleasant Hill vs Concord?

 Martinez sits north of Pleasant Hill and west of Concord.
-Pleasant Hill carries a $200K to $400K per-square-foot premium with the Pleasant Hill / Mt Diablo USD attendance and the College Park HS option, plus the more retail-density downtown.
-Concord is larger, with more inventory variety and comparable pricing, in the same MDUSD school district as Pleasant Hill.
-Martinez is the smaller of the three, with the MUSD single-district simplicity (Alhambra Senior HS as the only high school) and the in-city Contra Costa Regional Medical Center public hospital.
+Pleasant Hill has different school-district attendance (Mt Diablo USD, with the College Park HS option) and a more retail-dense downtown.
+Attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the district registrar before an offer.
+Concord is larger, more inventory variety, comparable pricing, with the same MDUSD school district as Pleasant Hill.
+Martinez is the smaller of the three with the MUSD single-district simplicity (Alhambra Senior HS as the only high school) and the in-city Contra Costa Regional Medical Center public hospital.

 What about refinery proximity?